yehallen1/Discord-Chat-Mod-10-21-2025/README.md

 ## Usage
 1. Clone repository
+2. Add your tokens into [tokens.env](https://github.com/Nbkvig/Discord-Chat-Mod/blob/main/tokens.env).
+Rename your tokens file to ".env".
-2. This project has dependencies.
+3. This project has dependencies.
 To install these, use `pip install -r requirements.txt`
-3. Start the bot with `python3 main.py`
+4. Start the bot with `python3 main.py`